In these Specificati ons 'Faculty' means the Faculty of Arts acting on the advice of the Board of Humanities and Social Science.

-The Faculty may accept as a candidate for the award of Graduate Diploma in International Politics any of the following:
+The Faculty may accept as a candidate for the degree of Master of Public Policy (Police Studies, Asian Studies) any of the following:

 an applicant who holds a degree of another university or tertiary institution approved by the Faculty for this purpose, and who is deemed by the Faculty to be equivalent to a candidate in paragraph (a);